HOW TO Create an Application Landscape Diagram

 • The impact of change can be visualized on the drawing table before you do it in practice.
 Showstoppers can be eliminated.

-• You as an architect give ideas to others that also could be visualized.
+• As an architect, you give ideas to others that could be visualized.

 • If you, as an application manager, use application software to create a landscape overview, you can try different scenarios to solve problems.